Bad Reasons FallacyTaxonomy: Logical Fallacy > Formal Fallacy > Bad Reasons Fallacy

-Argument A for the conclusion C is unsound.
+Argument A for the conclusion C is bad.

 This fallacy consists in arguing that a conclusion is false because an argument given for it is bad.
 It is most likely to occur in the course of a debate, when one side argues badly for the truth of a proposition, and the other side uses the bad argument as a reason to conclude that the proposition is false.
 It is always tempting, in the heat of debate, to think that one has established one's own case when all that one has succeeded in doing is undermining the opposition's case.
 To commit the Bad Reasons Fallacy is to act as though argumentation is a zero-sum game in which, if the other side loses, then you win.

-It is tempting to think that the relation between the unsoundness of an argument and the falsity of its conclusion parallels the relation between the soundness of an argument and the truth of its conclusion.
-The conclusion of a sound argument is always true; however, the conclusion of an unsound argument may have either truth-value.
-Misunderstanding this asymmetry is one psychological source of this fallacy.
+Since the conclusion of a sound argument is always true, it's tempting to think that the relation between the unsoundness of an argument and the falsity of its conclusion is parallel, that is, that the conclusion of an unsound argument is always false.
+However, the conclusion of an unsound argument may be either true or false.
+Misunderstanding this asymmetry between sound and unsound arguments is probably one psychological source of this fallacy.